Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘I received a very similar impression at the time,’ Harry muttered.

-‘Don’t mumble, brat,’ Salazar snapped.
-He tapped his wand against his chin.
+‘Don’t mumble, brat,’ Salazar snapped, tapping his wand against his chin.
 ‘The protection of your mother’s sacrifice is not lost to you.
 Magic like that can’t be erased.
 It’s possible that this has formed a bond of sorts between you.
 He cannot undo the blood magic your parents used, but he has stolen its protection for himself by using your blood as his own.
 He’s protected just as you were, though I’m unsure of the specifics.
 He may be protected from your actions or from the results of his own against you.
 I do not know.’

 ‘There’s some prophecy, too.
 Voldemort mentioned it.’